California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 2. Reported publicly to consumers and other stakeholders over time to better inform decisionmaking

-A key objective of the CMDC is to minimize the burden of data collection on hospitals; it draws upon existing hospital discharge and birth certificate data that hospitals already collect and report to the state.
-The CMDC has completed a pilot phase with six California hospitals to test the data collection and reporting infrastructure, and is now ready to expand to more hospitals.
+One key objective of CMDC is to minimize the burden of data collection on hospitals; it draws upon existing hospital discharge and birth certificate data that hospitals already collect and report to the state and it benefits from data sharing partnerships with the California Office of Statewide Health Planning and Development (OSHPD) and the California Department of Public Health, including the Vital Records division.